Foreign relations of Australia: Comprehensive strategic partnerships

+In 2014, the Australian Prime Minister and Chinese President agreed to describe the relationship as a "comprehensive strategic partnership", and this helped facilitate an extensive program of engagement.
+This partnership went into dormancy, particularly from 2020, but is being gradually revived with the improvement of relations since 2023.

+Formal Defense Allies

 Trade

 Overall Australia's largest trading partners are the United States, South Korea, Japan, China, and the United Kingdom.
 Australia currently has bilateral Free Trade Agreements with New Zealand, the United States, Thailand and Singapore as of 2007 and the United Kingdom as of 2021.
 As well as this, Australia is in the process undertaking studies on Free Trade Agreements with ASEAN, China, Chile, India, Indonesia, and Malaysia.